 - Owner and escalation design

-RAG and knowledge systems
+Knowledge and source-of-truth systems

 Turn scattered documents, policies, procedures, notes, and institutional knowledge into retrievable, governed, buyer-specific knowledge layers.